technikamateur/wr841n-bootloader/README.md

 # wr841n-bootloader

-This repository contains the source code extracted from the TP-Link WR841n v11 router's bootloader.
-It's created for educational and exploratory purposes.
+This repository contains the source code from the TP-Link WR841n v11 router's bootloader.
+The code is intended for educational and exploratory purposes and will be modified and updated over time.

 ## Prerequisites 🛠️